Ezra Pound: Arrest for treason

 In May 1944 the German military, trying to secure the coast against the Allies, forced the Pounds to evacuate their seafront apartment in Rapallo.
 From then until the end of the war, the couple lived with Rudge in her home above Rapallo at Sant' Ambrogio.
-There were food shortages, no coffee, and no newspapers, telephones, or letters.
+There were food shortages, and no coffee, newspapers, telephones, or letters.
 According to Rudge, Ezra and Dorothy would spend their nights listening to the BBC.
 In addition to the radio scripts, Pound was writing for the newspaper Il Popolo di Alessandria.
 He wanted to write for the more reputable Corriere della Sera in Milan, but the editor regarded his Italian as "incomprehensible".

 Mussolini and his mistress, Clara Petacci, were shot by Italian partisans on 28 April 1945.
 Their bodies were displayed in the Piazzale Loreto in Milan, abused by the crowd, then left hanging upside down.
-"Thus Ben and la Clara a Milano / by the heels at Milano".
+Pound wrote in "Canto LXXIV" (The Pisan Cantos), "Thus Ben and la Clara a Milano / by the heels at Milano".
 On 3 May armed partisans arrived at Rudge's home to find Pound alone.
 He picked up the Confucian text Four Books and a Chinese–English dictionary and was taken to their headquarters in Zoagli, then at his request to the U.S. Counter Intelligence Corps headquarters in Genoa, where he was interrogated by FBI agent Frank L. Amprin.

-Pound asked to send a cable to President Truman to help negotiate a "just peace" with Japan.
+Pound asked to send a cable to Harry S. Truman to help negotiate a "just peace" with Japan.
 He wanted to make a final broadcast called "Ashes of Europe Calling", in which he would recommend not only peace with Japan, but American management of Italy, the establishment of a Jewish state in Palestine, and leniency toward Germany.
 His requests were denied and the script was forwarded to J. Edgar Hoover.
 A few days later Amprin removed over 7,000 letters, articles and other documents from Rudge's home as evidence.
 On 8 May, the day Germany surrendered, Pound gave the Americans a further statement: